In an especially egregious bit of holiday-related disinformation, a right-wing Fox News personality published a claim that debunked itself.

 “I told him my students made cards, we’d like to bring them down for the veterans,” Chapman told the television station.
 “And he said, ‘That’s great.
 We’re thrilled to have them, except the only thing is, we can’t accept anything that says ‘Merry Christmas’ or ‘God bless you’ or any scriptural references because of all the red tape.'”

-“In order to be respectful of our veterans’ religious beliefs, all donated holiday cards are reviewed by a multi-disciplinary team of staff led by chaplaincy services and determined if they are appropriate (non-religious) to freely distribute to patients.
+In order to be respectful of our Veterans religious beliefs, all donated holiday cards are reviewed by a multi-disciplinary team of staff led by Chaplaincy services and determined if they are appropriate (non-religious) to freely distribute to patients.
+After the review is complete, the holiday cards that reference religious and/or secular tones are then distributed by Chaplaincy Service on a one-on-one basis if the patient agrees to the religious reference in the holiday card donation.
+The holiday cards that do not contain religious and/or secular tones are distributed freely to patients across the Health Care System.
 We regret this process was not fully explained to this group and apologize for any misunderstanding.